 Constantin Brancoveanu.
 Photo source: Descopera.ro

-In Romanian History, few Princes managed to rule for a more extended, and there are even fewer that managed to keep a lasting peace.
-Constantin Brancoveanu was an extraordinarily rich man even before he ascended to the throne and through his famous wealth, he managed to stay in the grace of the surrounding European powers.
+In Romanian History, few Princes managed to rule for a longer period, and even fewer managed to keep a lasting peace.
+Constantin Brancoveanu was an extraordinarily rich man even before he ascended to the throne, and through his famous wealth, he managed to stay in the grace of the surrounding European powers.

-He played as safe as he could and developed an impressive spy network which allowed him to get information from every country on the continent.
-His network of spies helped to improve his relations, even more, giving information about both sides to both sides.
+He played as well as he could and developed an impressive spy network which allowed him to get information from every country on the continent.
+His network of spies helped to improve his relations even more, giving information about both sides to both sides.

 Playing friends with everyone assured a long reign for Constantin Brancoveanu, but in the end, this is exactly what got him killed.
 His external political relations and his enormous wealth attracted intrigues and envy and in 1714 was dethroned and brought to trial at Constantinople.

-The execution was sadistically decided to take place on his birthday, and even more sadistically, Constantin was forced to witness the execution of his four sons and his counselor before being beheaded.
+The execution was sadistically decided to take place on his birthday, and even more sadistically, Constantin was forced to witness the execution of his four sons and his counsellor before being beheaded.

 After the execution, the heads were carried on spears through the city, while the bodies remained at the execution site, from where they were thrown into the sea at night.